 A. The girl’s real motive for confession was to draw people’s attention and build her own reputation as a fortune teller

-B. Ultimately the words of the demon within her were getting more of a hearing that the proclamation of the Gospel itself!
+B. Ultimately the words of the demon within her were getting more of a hearing than the proclamation of the Gospel itself!

 C. Paul commanded the evil spirit to come out in the name of Jesus Christ and eliminated the source of distraction